-The Simons Collaboration on Ultra-Quantum Matter anticipates appointing up to seven Postdoctoral Fellows across the following locations:
+The Simons Collaboration on Ultra-Quantum Matter anticipates appointing multiple Postdoctoral Fellows across the following locations:

 California Institute of Technology (Xie Chen)